kubesphere/website/content/en/docs/project-administration/disk-log-collection.md

    ![inspect-logs](/images/docs/project-administration/disk-log-collection/inspect-logs.png)

-3. Alternatively, you can also use the **Log Search** function from **Toolbox** in the bottom right corner to view stdout logs.
+3. Alternatively, you can also use the **Log Search** function from **Toolbox** in the bottom-right corner to view stdout logs.
 For example, use the Pod name of the Deployment for a fuzzy query:

    ![fuzzy-match](/images/docs/project-administration/disk-log-collection/fuzzy-match.png)